taminater/LEAPs/content/leaps/LEAP-30.md

 - For options expiring in 4 weeks or less, traders will earn a rate of $0.15 (in $OP and stkLYRA) per contract per day, for options that are >= 0.10 delta.
 - This rate must be normalized for BTC (and other future markets) according to the ratio of ETH/BTC prices.
 - This rate increases linearly to $0.25/contract/day up to 0.90 delta.
-- These rates are discounted by a parameter (initially set to 0.5) for options that expire in more than 4 weeks
+- These rates are discounted by a parameter (initially set to 0.5) for options that expire in more than 4 weeks.
 - Option deltas are snapshotted and updated daily.
 If an option falls outside the 10-90 delta range, the collateral posted will no longer be eligible for rewards.
-- These rates are all updatable by the core contributors or Council
+- These rates are all updatable by the core contributors or Council, and will be set at the beginning of each 2 week epoch as with all other incentive programs proposed in LEAP-26.
+- The rewards will share the same split/reward caps as the trading rebates proposed in LEAP-26.

 ## Rationale

 Given the lack of portfolio margin / spreads in the system, this is a reasonable rate to encourage options sellers to try the platform.
-With IV’s currently 10-15% above Deribit, it’s possible that the current markets are at an equilibrium where:
+With IV’s currently 10-15% above other markets, it’s possible that the current markets are at an equilibrium where:
 - Options are too expensive for buyers
 AND
 - The capital efficiency issues mean that sellers aren’t sufficiently incentivized to arbitrage prices back down